 Step 3.
-You can access the Settings option by clicking the VM menu.
+Access the Settings option by clicking the VM menu.

 Step 5.
 Make sure Access Control is selected.

 Step 6.
-Select the Encrypt button under the “Encryption” section.
+Then, select the Encrypt button under the “Encryption” section.

-Step 9.
-Encrypt the file by clicking the Encrypt button.
+Step 8.
+Then, encrypt the file by clicking the Encrypt button.

+Step 10.
+On the right sidebar, under the “Firmware type” section, select the UEFI option (if applicable) and check Enable secure boot.

 Step 11.
-Under the “Firmware type” section, select the UEFI option (if applicable) and check to Enable secure boot.

-Step 12.
-VMware enables UEFI and Secure Boot.
+Now, VMware will turn on UEFI and Secure Boot.

-Step 18.
-TPM is enabled for Windows 11 by VMware
+Step 15.
+TPM is now enabled for Windows 11 in VMware.
+Click the Finish button.

-Follow the below-given steps to build a Windows 11 virtual machine with Secure Boot and TPM support on VMware:-
+Follow the below-given steps to create a Windows 11 virtual machine with Secure Boot and TPM support on VMware:-

 Step 1.
 Start VMware Workstation.